 - You can find out more about the Dall sheep here: Dall Sheep Facts

 Ermine / Stoat

-Although small, stoats are capable hunters, and are capable of preying on animals larger than themselves such as rabbits.
-Stoats will even use their victim’s burrows to live in rather than digging their own.
+Although small, stoats are skillful hunters, capable of preying on animals (such as rabbits) considerably larger than themselves.
+Stoats will often live in the burrows of their victims rather than digging their own.

 Native to the North Atlantic Ocean around Canada and Greenland, Greenland sharks live further north than any other type of shark.
 Greenland sharks are rather slow swimmers and prefer to catch prey while it is sleeping.
 They also scavenge food left by other predators.

 - Learn more about Greenland sharks here: Greenland Shark Facts.

 The harp seal is born with a yellow coat that turns white after three days.
 As the animal gets older it becomes silvery-grey.

 Harp seals have a thick coat of blubber to keep them warm.
 Their flippers act as heat exchangers, cooling them down in the summer and warming them up in the winter.